lengzhao/binary/README.md

 - Tag support for specifying fixed lengths:
   - If tag length is greater than data length, pad with zeros
   - If tag length is less than data length, truncate extra data
-- Support for custom BinaryEncoder and BinaryDecoder interfaces
+- Support for custom BinaryMarshaler and BinaryUnmarshaler interfaces

 ## Installation